PotentialKillScreen/Interpretability-Sahlgrenska/README.md

 We would need to continue to the project in order to derive insights usable for the continued development of the network.
 Such steps could be
 - Test with more images to see patterns for which images produced noisy heatmaps.
-- Get input from a medical proffesional on the difference between the images and the heatmaps.
+- Get input from a medical professional on the difference between the images and the heatmaps.

 Currently the benefits of the projects is limited to the experience we got from reading about grad-cam and implementing it.